Christian observances of Jewish holidays: Christian Feast of Trumpets

-Rosh Hashanah is celebrated by a number of Christian denominations and unincorporated house church groups within the United States, including: Assemblies of Yahweh, Messianic Jews, some congregations of the Church of God (Seventh Day), some evangelical Protestant churches (mainly Baptist), as well as Seventh Day Pentecostals in Eastern Europe.
+Rosh Hashanah is celebrated by a number of Christian denominations and unincorporated house church groups within the United States, including: Messianic Jews, some congregations of the Church of God (Seventh Day), some evangelical Protestant churches (mainly Baptist), as well as Seventh Day Pentecostals in Eastern Europe.
 This day of resounding is also known in Judaism by the name "Yom Teruah" and in Christianity as the Feast of Trumpets.